openedx/edx-platform/README.md

 Run Your Project
 ----------------
-edX has two components: Studio, the course authoring system; and the LMS (leaning management system) used by students.
+edX has two components: Studio, the course authoring system; and the LMS (learning management system) used by students.
 These two systems communicate through the MongoDB database, which stores course information.

 To run Studio, run: